 PNG+ is a group of young people living with HIV from across the Russian Federation.
-They are part of REACH and are there to give a voice to the young people whose data is being analysed in this cohort study.
-They have been learning about the study and producing materials to share this with the public and their peers.
+They were part of REACH and were there to give a voice to the young people whose data was analysed in the cohort study.
+They learnt about the study and produced materials to share with the public and their peers.

 Who is a PNG+?

 PNG+ is a group of young people aged between 15-19 (at the point of becoming a member) that includes those affected by HIV, TB and/or HCV.
-In REACH there are two PNG+ groups.
+In REACH there were two PNG+ groups.

-There will be a minimum of 14 young people involved across these groups.
-They will work together on set tasks, activities and also act as champions for others, giving a voice for their peers affected by HIV, TB and/or HCV.
+There were a minimum of 14 young people involved across these groups.
+They worked together on set tasks, activities and also acted as champions for others, giving a voice to their peers affected by HIV, TB and/or HCV.